viant/endly/system/exec/README.md

 <a name="session"></a>
 ## SSH Session

-In order to run any SSH command, service needs to open a session, it uses target.Credential and [secret service](https://github.com/viant/toolbox/tree/master/secret) to connect the target host.
+In order to run any SSH command, service needs to open a session, it uses target.Credentials and [secret service](https://github.com/viant/toolbox/tree/master/secret) to connect the target host.

 Opening session is an optional step, run or extract request will open session automatically.